InsightSoftwareConsortium/ITK-Wasm/docs/typescript/distribution/umd.md

-# itk-wasm UMD module from a HTML script tag
+# ITK-Wasm UMD module from a HTML script tag

 This example demonstrates how to use *itk-wasm* in a web browser application via its pre-built [UMD](https://github.com/umdjs/umd) module.
 This is an alternative to bundling the modules with the Webpack application, as shown in the [Webpack example](./webpack).
 In this example, we re-use the itk-wasm IO modules published on [jsdelivr.com](https://jsdelivr.com).
 Find the full example in the `itk-wasm/examples/UMD` [directory of the GitHub repository](https://github.com/InsightSoftwareConsortium/ITK-Wasm/tree/main/examples/UMD).